 Without the love, encouragement and support of my friends and family I would have never survived my decision to do a PhD.
-If writing a thesis means neglecting you family it is not worth the effort.
+If writing a thesis means neglecting your family it is not worth the effort.
 Having said that, I must admit that it does take a heavy toll of free time which could be spent otherwise.
-My heartfelt thanks go to my family: my dear parents for always being there for me, cheering me up in bad times and for giving me the liberty to pursue my wishes so far way from home; my dear husband for standing by me through good and bad times and for being patient enough and never asking me the damning question 'when will you finish your PhD?'.
+My heartfelt thanks go to my family: my dear parents for always being there for me, for cheering me up in bad times and for giving me the liberty to pursue my wishes so far away from home; my dear husband for standing by me through good and bad times and for being patient enough and never asking me the damning question 'when will you finish your PhD?'.
 I will forever be indebted to my family for their unfailing support and patience.
 Thank you so much, I love you!
-This acknowledgement would not be complete without mentioning the companionship of Hurley the Cat, my little hairy son, for his unremitting companionship as I was writing this thesis.
+I would like to thank my grandmother for her sincere prayers and my grandfather for sparking my appetite to read when I was a child with his glorious library.
+This acknowledgement would not be complete without mentioning Hurley the Cat, my little hairy son, for his unremitting companionship as I was writing this thesis.

 I would like to thank my dearest friend, who has also been mad enough to do a PhD, Irina Mikhailava for her lovely support.
 Thank you so much for so many good laughs that made life more enjoyable for me.
 I enjoyed the time we spent together and learned a lot from our discussions.
 I am grateful to Lancaster for bringing you into my life.
 This PhD was so worth the pain and disappointment that I have experienced because of our friendship.
-Special thanks goes to me friends İpek Elgin and Duygu Uçkun who provided their lovely support from distant places and reminded that I will finish my thesis one day.
-I would like to say a big thank you to Dr Donata Kick for offering encouragement and wisdom whenever I felt off the wagon as I was approaching to be a complete finisher.
+Special thanks goes to me friends lipek Elgin and Duygu Uçkun who provided their lovely support from distant places.
+They constantly reminded me that what I am going through is not forever, success in my PhD is not out of reach and encouraged me to put my concerns into context.

-Thanks to the supportive staff of the Department of Management Learning and Leadership for their help over the years, particularly Helen Ashman, Shirley Balshaw and Andra Hickisch.
-They have been always ready to answer my never-ending questions.
+Thanks to the supportive staff of the Department of Management Learning and Leadership for their help over the years, Helen Ashman, Shirley Balshaw and Andra Hickisch.
+They have always been ready to answer my never-ending questions.